mikeybydun1/ElectionWebsite/README.md

 # ElectionWebsite
-The project is a website for the israeli elections in 2021, and builed by visual studio 2019 using c# and HTTP.
+The project is a website for the israeli elections in 2021, and builed by visual studio 2019 using C#, JavaScript and HTTP.

 # How To Run It?
 Open the electionProject.sln file on visual studio.